Creepy Urban Legends Part Two!

 NEW YORK- Hudson River Ghost Ship

 Nobody is sure where it came from.
 Some say it to be the ship that Henry Hudson himself steered up the river.
 Others insist it’s a menace summoned by evil faeries.
-Either way, since 1600’s the people of Hudson Valley have noticed a mysterious ship sailing along the river.
+Either way, since the 1600s the people of Hudson Valley have noticed a mysterious ship sailing along the river.
 It has no flags or crew and often brings violent storms whenever it is spotted.

 NORTH CAROLINA- Brown Mountain Lights

 As far back as anyone can remember the brown lights that appear in Brown Mountain have always been there.
 First reported in 1913, people just assumed it to be a trick of the sun, some sort of reflection.
-But when when two Category 4 hurricanes swept through the area just a few years later people couldn’t help noticing the lights remained unaffected by the devastation.
+But when two Category 4 hurricanes swept through the area just a few years later people couldn’t help noticing the lights remained unaffected by the devastation.
 Slowly but surely the lights have begun to dim though nobody knows what causes them.
 The case is so unusual that it even inspired an X-Files episode!

 NORTH DAKOTA- White Lady Lane